jodehavi/azureunleashed/README.md

 ## MySQL in a container
 The following steps will walk you through the process of moving the MySQL DB into a container and deploying it to your kubernetes cluster

-1) Create mysql password for root
+1) Create a MySQL password for the _root_ user for use across the cluster
 ```
 $ kubectl create secret generic mysql --from-literal=password=YOUR_PASSWORD
 ```

-2) Run the following docker commands to pull the azure-tools image and start it up
+2) Run the following docker commands to pull the [azure-tools](https://github.com/colemickens/azure-tools) image and start it up.
+This is used to create a blank vhd for persistent storage for MySQL.
+When [managed disks are supported](https://github.com/Azure/acs-engine/pull/144) this will be much simpler.
 ```
 $ docker pull docker.io/colemickens/azure-tools:latest
 $ docker run -it docker.io/colemickens/azure-tools:latest
 ```
+3) This will trigger the azure cli.
+Login into Azure using the code shown.

-3) Execute the following commands inside the container to create the empty disk for mysql
+4) Execute the following commands inside the container to create the empty disk for mysql. **Note** that you need an existing storage account to use for this.
 ```
 $ export AZURE_SUBSCRIPTION_ID=<your_subscription_id>
 $ export AZURE_RESOURCE_GROUP=<resource_group_name>